qualityshepherd/brine/posts/of_yarn_and_bone.md

 **Examples:**
 * **Cursing an enemy with illness:** Something personal (hair, possession).
 Learn their vulnerabilities (when, where).
 Something that knows sickness (grave earth, their hound's heart, plague-touched cloth).
 * **Warding a village:** Mark the boundary in your blood.
 Gather protections: salt, thorns, hearth ash.
 Cast at protective hours (dawn, full moon).
-The land forgets—wards need renewal.
+The land forgets; wards need renewal.

 #### Summoning